Maude-Aimée LeBlanc: Professional career

 LeBlanc turned professional in June 2011.
 She finished tied for 7th at the LPGA Final Qualifying Tournament, and joined the LPGA Tour for the 2012 season.
 In her rookie season, she led the tour in driving distance with an average of 282.6 yards.

 In 2016, she tied for 26th at the 2016 U.S. Women's Open, and in 2017 she finished tied 7th ISPS Handa Women's Australian Open, again leading the tour in average driving distance with 279.26 yards.

 Struggling to fully establish herself on the LPGA Tour after sustaining a back injury in 2012, LeBlanc also played on the Symetra Tour, where she was runner-up at the 2015 Guardian Retirement Championship and the 2019 The CDPHP Open.

 On the 2021 Symetra Tour, she was runner-up at the IOA Championship, Copper Rock Championship and Island Resort Championship to finish sixth on the Race for the Card money list and earn LPGA Tour membership for 2022.

 On the 2022 LPGA Tour, she recorded three top-10 finishes, including a tie for 4th at the JTBC Classic.
 She finished tied 8th at the Women's Scottish Open after starting the day a stroke behind leaders Céline Boutier and Lydia Ko, and playing in the final group on the last day of the tournament.

 A year ahead of the 2024 Summer Olympics, LeBlanc sat second in the qualification rankings for Canada, on course to represent her country alongside Brooke Henderson, but ultimately lost the spot to Alena Sharp.

+In December 2025 LeBlanc secured her card for the 2026 LPGA Tour at Q-Series.